 Welcome to the world of chiles.
-The Chile Woman has been in business for 21 years!
+The Chile Woman has been in business for 22 years!
 Thank you to all my loyal customers, some of you who have been here from the beginning.
 When I talk to college students or give farm tours it seems like I started my business in the dark ages.
 Having to go the the library to look up phone numbers (remember all those big phone books for each city taking over a whole section of the library) and then making one long distance call after the other to find out rules and regulations for shipping plants, seems so time consuming today.
 The development of the Internet and advent of web pages gave me a way to reach chileheads nationwide.
 Now, Facebook and Twitter allow me to reach all of you instantly.
-This came in very handy last year when I was hit by a tornado on May 25th, 2011 smack in the middle of shipping season.
+This came in very handy in 2011 when I was hit by a tornado on May 25th, smack in the middle of shipping season.
 Once I was able to get out from under the debris and get to a wireless spot I could post immediately and provide updates until my power and services were back online.
 We were grateful to be unhurt but the ongoing cleanup and profound disruption of our business has been an adjustment.
 Some of my seed stock plants were sucked away in the tornado which really put a damper on the seed saving and on what new varieties I could offer.
-Please plan on ordering extra early this season.
+It will take years to rebuild ths precious seed supply so please understand if some varieites sell out early.
 Some varieties will not be available until I can rebuild my seed supply and other will be available only in limited quantities.

-The big sellers last year were the superhots: the Bhuts, Nagas, Trinidads, Scorpions and Seven Pots.
-It seems every week, someone is claiming to have the newest "hottest" pepper.
+I was pleased to see a non superhot pepper to be the breakout star of the season last year: the Shishito.
+Aleppo, Peruvian Ajis and Piri Piri chiles continued to dominate sales, along with the superhots.
+I grow weary thinking of the superhots and the constant claims to have the hottest pepper in the world.
+Many superhots are unstable crosses and I chose not to offer many new superhot varieties this season.
 I hope this trend of superhot and superhotter chiles will burn itself out.
 While I like to eat very hot things, I also love certain flavors paired with heat.
 Give me an arrivivi gusano or an aji over a superhot anyday.
+I continue to hope for trends that will favor flavor over heat.
 Other bestsellers continued to be all mole' chiles, especially the chilhuacles.
 I already have many orders for those on file so best order early to score mole' chiles.
-The Portuguese Piri Piri and the Peruvian Aji Amarillo and Aji Limon and the Texas Wild Pequin also dominated sales.
 I couldn't keep up with the demand for tomatillo plants--they flew out the door.

 Terry and I had to delay our plans to open a chile store at the greenhouse because of the tornado.
 While it is still a work in progress we hope to feature chile related products as well as Indiana made hot sauce and salsas.